 It is always important to ensure that you are comparing apples with apples.
-For example, an “Any Occupation” TPD policy is different to an “Own Occupation” TPD policy and an “Indemnity” income protection policy is different to an “Agreed Value” policy.
+For example, an “Any Occupation” TPD policy is different to an “Own Occupation” TPD policy and if you have an existing “Agreed Value” income protection policy this is different to most new policies which are “Indemnity” policies.
 Also an income protection policy with a 90 day waiting period will have a much lower premium than a 30 day waiting period.

 There may be reasons why you would be prepared to pay more for a particular policy.
 Another policy may be cheaper but not include some of the benefits you value, for example free child cover, life cover buyback option or funeral advancement benefit.
 You may also want to consider the feedback provided by other customers as to their experience in dealing with an insurer.
 Or how an insurer has performed in the past in paying claims.

 If you would like one of our advisers to review your current policies to see if a better deal is available from the insurers we compare please go to Get Advice and complete our online Fact Find.

 Even if you have found that your policy is expensive or has fewer benefits than other policies on offer today you may find it difficult to switch policies.

 Changing insurance policies may not be easy or feasible because:

 - A full application will usually need to be completed for a new policy.
 Under your Duty of Disclosure to the new insurer you will need to disclose all of your past medical conditions.
 Depending upon your age and situation, this could be quite onerous.

 - Based on your age or the amount of cover applied for there could be a requirement that you have blood tests or medical exams.